DavidKnight247/Genesis-Plus-GX/gcw0/opk-data/gcw0readme.txt

 INSTRUCTIONS

-For SG-1000, Game Gear (GG), Master System (SMS) and Mega Drive (Genesis, MD) you don't need to do anything.
-Just locate the rom file you wish to use (zip files are supported) and run it through the gMenu.
+For SG-1000, Game Gear (GG), Master System (SMS) and Mega Drive (Genesis, MD) locate the rom file you wish to use (zip files are supported) and run it through the gMenu.

 For Sega CD games you will need the correct bios files.
 These are not included with this distribution for copyright reasons.
 Once you have located the correct bios you will need to rename them according to the correct region:
 "/usr/local/home/.genplus/bios/bios_CD_U.bin"